Gifted and Talented Education Program (GATE)

 Leopard Leadership Program

 4th and 5th grade students have the opportunity to participate in student leadership positions through our Leopard Leadership Program.
 These students help plan school events, create posters to promote events, encourage school spirit, plan spirit dress up days/activities, make school announcements, and oversee activities that give back to our community (e.g. coin drive, canned food drive, toy drive).
-Each 4th and 5th grade classroom selects two representatives to serve on Leopard Leadership.
-In addition, 5th grade students can run for our Executive Leopard Leadership positions: President, Vice President, and Spirit Chair (3).
+Each 4th and 5th grade classroom selects three representatives to serve on Leopard Leadership.

 A counselor is on campus several days per week to support the behavioral and social emotional needs of students through our school-based counseling program.
 Students in the program meet with the counselor individually or in small groups (depending upon needs) to develop skills necessary to be successful in the school setting.
 Parental consent is required for students to participate in this program.
 The counselor is also available to support parents with referrals to outside counseling agencies.

 Positive Behavioral Interventions & Supports (PBIS) Program